-The true strength of the light is really in the lighting control section which allows you to selectively adjust how the light behaves when illuminating different objects or surfaces.
+The greatest benefit of the light is in the lighting control section which allows you to selectively adjust how the light behaves when illuminating different objects or surfaces.

 Selective illumination is achieved by instructing the light to look for particular settings on surfaces in the scene.
-For instance, the light can be told to look for any shader which has a diffuse strength of 99%.
-If the light finds a surface which matches that criteria it "flags" that surface as being one that should be treated in a special way.
+For instance, the light can be told to look for any surface which has a diffuse strength of 99%.
+If the light finds a surface which matches that criteria it "flags" that surface as one that should be treated in a special way.

-The light has a drop-down menu with several options telling the light what to do for surfaces which have been flagged.
-The light can use lower or higher quality settings for those surfaces, completely ignore those surfaces or only illuminate those surfaces.
+The light has a drop-down menu with several options telling the light what to do when it finds surfaces which have been flagged.
+The light can use lower or higher quality settings for those surfaces, completely ignore those surfaces or illuminate only those surfaces.

-I'm sure every DAZ Studio user has run into the situation where they had a nice looking, fast rendering scene... until they added that one, slow rendering item such as transmapped hair or a refractive glass container.
-The flagging feature of the Advanced Spotlight allows for faster illumination and shadow settings to be used on those troublesome surfaces.
+Have you ever rendered a scene that went very fast except for one, very slow rendering item, such as transmapped hair?
+The flagging feature of the Advanced Distant Light allows for faster shadow settings to be used on those troublesome surfaces.

-Another common situation is when a little extra light is needed on one surface, such as an additional highlight on the eyes, but you don't want that light to illuminate anything else.
-Through flagging, you can tell the extra spotlight to only illuminate the eye surface.
+Another common situation is when a little extra illumination is needed for just one surface, such as an additional rim light on hair.
+Through flagging, you can tell the Advanced Light to only illuminate the hair.